 “This is my pack,” she told him.
 “I love them, but there are reasons why I left.
 And how they treat ferals is one of them.
 This won’t convince them, Chuck.”

-The sound of a throat clearing and Chuck stepped back, acutely aware of how close he stood to Summer.
+At the sound of a throat clearing Chuck stepped back, acutely aware of how close he stood to Summer.

 “Young man, we appreciate the information you have given us, but you mistake us.
 We are peaceful people and cannot do as you ask.”